Glastonbury Festival 1993

-Glastonbury Festival of Contempory Performing Arts 1993 like 1992, was hot and dry and included performances from Paul Brady, Billy Bragg, Rolf Harris, Belly, Baaba Maal and Suede.
+Glastonbury Festival of Contemporary Performing Arts 1993 like 1992, was hot and dry and included performances from Paul Brady, Billy Bragg, Rolf Harris, Belly, Baaba Maal and Suede.
 Songs from this third album, plus a smattering of Led Zeppelin classics, made up the set-list for Robert Plant's acclaimed sunset performance on the Main Stage.

 K Foundation's plans to broadcast the track K Cera Cera from the main stage at the beginning and end of every day were scuppered by festival organiser Michael Eavis because, in his words, the record was "simply dreadful".
 The record was instead broadcast at that year's Phoenix Festival.